Lectem/BadAccessGuards/README.md

 - Teams working with concurrency a lot
   - Especially with frequent onboarding of newcomers
 - Toolchain vendors that would like to propose a lighter version of ThreadSanitizer shadow algorithm
+- Someone suspecting specific code to be racy but has trouble reproducing the race

 # Goals/Features